-Incorporated in 1847, the City of Goldsboro is the largest municipality in Wayne County with a land area of approximately 27.2 square miles and an estimated population of 36,437 according to U.S. Census Bureau 2009-2011 American Community Survey.
+Incorporated in 1847, the City of Goldsboro is the largest municipality in Wayne County with a land area of approximately 27.2 square miles and an estimated population of 35,908 according to U.S. Census Bureau 2014 American Community Survey.
 In a effort to development viable urban communities, provide decent affordable housing, suitable living environment, and expanding economic opportunities to low-to-moderate income (LMI) households the City's CDBG and HOME funds will be directed to assist LMI residents citywide.
 This strategy will enable the City to geographically disburse CDBG and HOME funds to census tracts and block groups, where the low-to-moderate income (LMI) households is 51% or more of the Area Median Income (AMI)

 and is minority concentrated.
 However, eligible persons from all racial, ethnic, and gender groups are given the opportunity to apply and receive funding if their households' earnings meet eligibility criteria for the City's CDBG and HOME- funded projects.
-African-Americans are the predominant minority within Goldsboro with 19,786 persons (54.3%) of the total population.
-Whites make up (39.2%) of the population with 14,295 and Hispanics make up (4.3%) of the population with 1,583, while all other races comprising (2.2%) with 773 persons.
-Minority households are located south of Ash Street and west of Seymour Johnson Air Force Base; the northwest portion of the City bordered by Ash Street, Highway 117, and US Highway 70 Bypass; and Census tracts 14, 15, 16, 17 and 18.
-Each of these Block Groups have a high concentration of African-American persons well close to the City's average of (54.3%).
-According to the U. S. Census Bureau 2009-2011 American Community Survey, 8,672 persons (24%) of the total population of the City of Goldsboro live below the poverty line.
+African-Americans are the predominant minority within Goldsboro.
+It should be noted that a high concentration of minority households are located south of Ash Street and west of Seymour Johnson Air Force Base; the northwest portion of the City bordered by Ash Street, Highway 117, and US Highway 70 Bypass; and Census Tracts 14, 15, 18, and 20.
+Majority of the City's 19,612 African-American citizens (at least 70% - 89%) resides within these Census Tracts.
+High concentrations of the City's 1,781 Latino and Hispanic citizens reside in Census Tract 5 (10% - 15%) and Census Tract 6.02 (15% - 35%).

-Due to concentration of minority and low-to-moderate income households within census tracts and block groups showed below, the City has historically targeted communities and families in those areas.
+Due to concentration of minority and low-to-moderate income households within Census Tracts mention above, the City has historically targeted communities and families in those areas.
 There are significant residential uses which exist in these LMI areas and violent crime has historically been pervasive but significant impact has been made by the City Police Department's uniformed patrol division consists of four shifts on a rotating schedule.
 The City's LMI census tract and block group areas have a large number of vacant lots and boarded up homes that are a blighting influence.
 In recent years, the City has made a concerted effort to demolish substandard houses that contribute to blight in the targeted areas.
-It should be noted, that at least 80% of all CDBG funds and 100% of all HOME funds will be spent to meet the LMI benefit test within 2014-2015 Action Plan cycle.
+It should be noted, that at least 80% of all CDBG funds and 100% of all HOME funds will be spent to meet the LMI benefit test within 2016-2017 Action Plan cycle.